 In fact, LFP (lithium – iron – phosphate) chemistry is the safest and most stable you can find on the market and, as required by industrial systems, it is available in large-capacity formats without the need to connect many small cells in parallel that would lower the stability level and compromise the safety of the vehicle.
 But it also provides another important added value: it is completely cobalt-free.
-Cobalt, a hard-to-dispose-of material, has a high environmental impact.
+Cobalt has a high environmental impact.

 Reducing the use of cobalt or, better yet, finding solutions that are free of this material, as in our case, is becoming increasingly important today for 3 main reasons: